nvkelso/carto-css-map-styling/README.md

 1. Reference documentation and examples that are compelling.
 2. Syntax should be easy to write for average designer, reusable, and shareable.
 3. Syntax should be fast for the renderer draw.
 Text and shields are special cases we want to allow for.
 Mike put this as it's </div> friendly.
 4. Should have reasonable style defaults / implementation routines that make sense for the designer and for the renderer.
 Reasonable defaults make it quick to explore a dataset (not just present the final results).
 Example: draw points to see a distribution, classify points, lines and polygons by thematic attribute and color quickly.
+See: [NVK's Thematic Carto Tools repo](https://github.com/nvkelso/thematic-carto-tools)
 5. Core syntax is interoperable with other style languages.
 Extensions allow extra awesome things.
 6. Clearly identify ambiguities (and document recommended solutions).
 7. Standard adhers to [Semantic Versioning](http://semver.org/).
 Watch background video ([youtube](http://www.youtube.com/watch?v=k2h2lvhzMDc)). _- MM and NVK add 18 May 2012._